raphaelquast/beatstep/README.md

 # GENERAL

 This is a **MIDI Remote Script** for **Ableton Live 10** and the **Arturia Beatstep** controller.

-It is intended to provide **full control** over **Ableton Live** e.g.:
+It is intended to provide **full control** over **Ableton Live** directly via the **Beatstep** controller e.g.:

-- select tracks and scenes
+- select, add, duplicate and delete tracks and scenes

-- start, stop, record, delete, duplicate, undo etc.
+- start, stop, record, delete, duplicate, overdub cips etc.

-- arm / mute tracks
+- arm / mute /solo tracks

-- tap tempo / toggle metronome / toggle automation
+- undo / redo steps

+- get indications on the status of Live via button-lights

-- ... and of course, at the same time...  play midi instruments!
+- ... and of course, at the same time...  use the controller to play midi instruments!

+Feel free to use/adapt this script as you like!
-Any comments / suggestions etc. are highly welcome!
+Any comments / suggestions for improvements etc. are highly welcome!

-# Basic usage (already implemented)
+> Just drop an Issue and I'll see what I can do!

+# Summary of Assignments

 ![](https://github.com/raphaelquast/beatstep/blob/master/assignment_01.png)

 # Installation

-To use this script, simply copy the contents into a folder named "Beatstep_Q" within the MIDI Remote scripts folder of Ableton Live (located at `..install-dir..\Resources\MIDI Remote Scripts`) and then select the **Beatstep_Q** device as control-surface in the MIDI-tab of the preferences. (make sure to activate both `track`and `remote` for this device!)
+To use this script, simply copy the contents into a folder named **"Beatstep_custom"** within the MIDI Remote scripts folder of Ableton Live (located at `..install-dir..\Resources\MIDI Remote Scripts`) and then select the **Beatstep_custom** device as control-surface in the MIDI-tab of the preferences. (make sure to activate both `track`and `remote` for this device!)

+# More detailed explanations on the assignments:

 ## Buttons:

 The stop-button serves as `shift-button` to activate the control-features.
-`button 8` and `button 16` are used to activate different control-layers.
+`shift` + `button 8` and `shift` + `button 16` is used to activate different control-layers.
+(they remain activated until the button is pressed again!)

+## Encoder:

+- `encoder 8` : track-selection (left-right)

+- `encoder 16` : scene selection (up-down)

+---

+#### If **shift (e.g. the stop-button)** is pressed:

+The lights in the first row indicate the track-arm status:
+`blue` if the track can be armed and is **not **muted

+- `red` if the track is armed and **not** muted

+- `magenta` if the track is armed but muted

+- `off` if the track is muted and **not** armed

+The lights in the second row are just there to help remembering the assignments.
+(you can turn the lights on/off ! >> check `"scene control" + button 7`)

+The button-assignments are as follows:

 - `shift` + `button 1-7`:  select track 1-7 of the currently focussed slots (red box)